-3. Election of Directors
+2. Election of Directors

 The Board currently consists of four (4) directors.
 At the Meeting, Shareholders will be asked to consider, and, if thought fit, approve with or without variation a resolution electing the four (4) persons named below.
-Frank Holmes, Susan McGee, Marcus New (Lead Director) and Dave Perrill are incumbent directors and will be proposed for re-election as directors of the Corporation.
-Ian Mann retired from the Board on March 20, 2023 and is not seeking re-election at the Meeting.
+Frank Holmes, Susan B. McGee, Marcus New (Lead Director) and Dave Perrill are incumbent directors and will be proposed for re-election as directors of the Corporation.